How to Choose a Digital Marketing Agency

-Based on your constraints, it is up to the agency to clarify timeline and expectations of the project.
-Occasionally, agencies fail to break away from short-termism when targets are misaligned with business objectives and customer relationships are based on an oversell.
+So, how to choose a digital marketing agency?
+Based on your constraints, it is up to the agency to clarify the timeline and expectations of the project.
+Occasionally, agencies fail to break away from short-termism when targets are misaligned with business objectives.

-To assist with your decision-making, here are a few points to consider prior to getting into a working relationship with a digital marketing agency in Hong Kong:
+To assist with your decision-making, here are a few points to consider.
+It will help you start a solid working relationship with a digital marketing agency in Hong Kong: